 If you search “Flipped Classroom” online, you’ll find a wealth of information about its history and application in the school system, but for the purposes of an advisory board or working group, here’s what you need to know about implementing it and making it work.

 More of Less Is Better Than Less of More.

 If you want your board/group to educate themselves before showing up to collaborate, you have to make it easy for them.
 This means not scaring them off with cumbersome materials they feel they don’t have time to go through.
 Break up the material into smaller, more digestible chunks.

-Then, with a Campaign of Interactions® you can decide the frequency of content delivery.
+Then, with a Longitudinal Expert Engagement Plan™, you can decide the frequency of content delivery.
 The key is consistency, which won’t be hard to do if you’re breaking up the material.

 Watch To Learn.

 Many proponents of the Flipped Classroom are big fans of video for a few reasons.
 It’s a quick way to get a message across.
 It has the ability to resonate far more than written material (especially if it has music).
 And there’s a much better chance that students are actually going to get through a video than a reading.
 The same can be true in the advisory board/working group setting.
 It doesn’t have to be a big production – you can always shoot something yourself on your computer, iPad, or phone.